wormhole-foundation/wormhole-docs/tutorials/messaging/portal-bridge.md

  - [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm){target=_blank} installed on your machine
  - [TypeScript](https://www.typescriptlang.org/download/){target=_blank} installed globally
- - Native tokens (Testnet or Mainnet) in Solana and Sui wallets
+ - Native tokens (testnet or mainnet) in Solana and Sui wallets
  - A wallet with a private key, funded with native tokens (Testnet or Mainnet) for gas fees

 ## Supported Chains